JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 In early days we were advised to form thousands of study groups and further, avoid publicity.
 In this way, people from all walks of life would become knowledgable about the book and ready to defend it from any possible attack from unenlightened individuals.
 Most of all, individuals' lives would be upstepped and thus, in their various walks of life, be able to grow wisely and upstep the lives of others.

 My concern is that of keeping a balance between the modest small study group's growth and the ever-growing big conferences.
-I love the joy, fellowship and presentations of these conferences and $I$ have always been right in there working for them.
+I love the joy, fellowship and presentations of these conferences and I have always been right in there working for them.
 However, now I am beginning to foresee some real dangers in the emphasis and fast growth of big conferences.
 They appear to be growing at a faster rate than the small in-the-home, grass-roots study groups.
 For example, we could easily anticipate a thousand people attending a national conference in the next two or three years.
 On the other hand, at the moment we cannot count more than 300 study groups in the whole world.

 We cannot force study groups but we can help organise the existing enthusiastic individuals into small study groups attracting other readers and students and we can improve and upstep present small groups with sparks of new ideas and helps for improved study.